mk-fg/hwctl/README.rst

 controller can be smart enough to know when to shut down devices if whatever using them stops sending it "this one is still in use" pings.

 Implemented using mostly-stateless protocol sending single-byte commands over ttyACM (usb tty) back-and-forth, so that there can be no "short read" buffering issues.

+Script also implements listening to connected push-buttons, as configured in HWCtlConf at the top, and sending one-byte events for those.

-When using mpremote with RP2040, ``mpremote run rp2040-usb-ppps.py`` won't connect its stdin to the script (at least current 2023 version of it), so right way to actually run it seem to be uploading as ``main.py`` and do ``mpremote reset`` or something to that effect.
+When using mpremote with RP2040s, ``mpremote run rp2040-usb-ppps.py`` won't connect its stdin to the script (at least current 2023 version of it), so right way to actually run it seem to be uploading as ``main.py`` and do ``mpremote reset`` or something to that effect.